n3worktree-o3/project-self/Short_points/Nt_zEr0_neG.md

 - Our expectations and belief influences what we find in this world
 - CACR-D mindset
 - putting > taking,finding>restraining --->mindset
+- Best to learning / Explore A is to see everything around you as A

 # BROAD